erigol/springboot-jpa-h2-tutorial/README.md

 # tutorial
- Tutorial -spring boot y microservicios
+ Tutorial  with Ppring boot, JPA and H2 database to practice microservicios